trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

     query.max-total-memory-per-node=2GB
     discovery.uri=http://example.net:8080

-Alternatively, if you are setting up a single machine for testing that will function as both a coordinator and worker, use this configuration:
+Alternatively, if you are setting up a single machine for testing, that functions as both a coordinator and worker, use this configuration:

 .. code-block:: none